Skip to Content

 1. Safety

-The noise produced by an electric lawnmower is much less than a gas-powered lawnmower.
-Its noise range starts from 75dB, which is a lot less than a gas machine.
-Potentially you could even cur your grass without the need for any hearing protection, but this is not recommended.
-Hearing loss is not something that can be reversed.
+The noise produced by an electric is significantly less than that of a gas-powered lawnmower.
+Its noise range starts from 75dB, much less than a gas machine.

 Frequently asked questions: